Slifer1/source.sh/README.md

 #source.sh is a script that will save you time by building the source code for you

-This is my first time coding in bash shell, pointers on how to make my code better would be very helpful
+#This is my first time coding in bash shell, pointers on how to make my code better would be very helpful

 #Install

-1. Download source.sh
+1. Download source.zip
+2. extract zip file to your home directory

-2. bash source.sh
+3. open your terminal and enter bash source.sh

 #Example usage

-$bash source
+$bash source.sh

 "Which file  do you want to extract?"